kevinstana/devops-ansible/README.md

 ```bash
 ansible-playbook -l backend -e db_url=<DATABASE_URL> playbooks/spring.yaml
 ```
-Make sure to replace `<DATABASE_URL>` with the IP address of the machine that the postgres database runs on.
-If you are using the VMs from the Vagrantfile, then the URL is:
+For vagrant VMs, replace `<DATABASE_URL>` with:
 ```bash
 192.168.56.121
 ```
+Otherwise, replace it with the IP address of the machine that the postgres database runs on.

 ## Angular Application
 ```bash
 ansible-playbook -l frontend -e backend_server_url=http://<BACKEND_IP>:<BACKEND_PORT> playbooks/angular.yaml
 ```
-Make sure to replace `<BACKEND_IP>` with the IP address of the machine that the Spring Application runs on.
-Also, replace `<BACKEND_PORT>` with the port that the Spring Application listens to.
-In the applciation I use, this is port `9090`.
-If you are using the VMs from the Vagrantfile, then the URL is:
+For vagrant VMs, replace `<BACKEND_IP>:<BACKEND_PORT>` with:
 ```bash
 http://192.168.56.111:9090
 ```
+Ortherwise, replace it with the IP address of the machine that the Spring Application runs on.
+Also, replace `<BACKEND_PORT>` with the port that the Spring Application listens to.
+In the applciation I use, this is port `9090`.

 Now open a browser and navigate to the IP address of the machine the angular application is running on.
 For vagrant VMs, the URL is:
 ```bash